The Life and Early Films of Marlon Brando (In-Person)

 John Peterman

-John Peterman retired to the New London area after serving for 23 years as Head of an elementary school in Massachusetts.
+After serving for 23 years as head of an elementary school in Massachusetts, John Peterman turned his attention to creating lifelong learning courses centered on the entertainment industry.
 Throughout his life, John has been a public speaker and a mid-20th-century music and film enthusiast.
 His Osher courses on film and music include “Movie Stars Born in 1919, 1920, 1921”; “Comedy in Movies and TV 1960-1964”; “Girl Groups of the ‘60s”; and “Why Must I Be a Teenager in Love: Movies, TV, and Music, 1954- 1964”.
-John also serves on Osher’s Leadership Council.